onkar1997/react-todo-app/README.md

-This is React Movie Seacrh App developed using ReactJs.
+This is Todo App developed using ReactJs.

 Steps to make this project run: